Spelt Chocolate Pie (with Homemade Caramel and Rolo Chocolate Ganache)

 Notes

-1. You can substitute spelt flour for regular flour.
+1. You can substitute spelt flour for regular flour (just do a straight swap using the same measurements).

-2. You can use Rolos or anything similar (in Sweden, and what I used, are called Centre).
+2. You can use Rolos or anything similar (in Sweden, and what I used, are called Center).